pymor/pymor/docs/source/technical_overview.rst

     array: vectors can be |scaled| in-place, the BLAS |axpy| operation is supported and |inner products| between vectors can be formed.
 Linear combinations of vectors can be formed using the |lincomb| method.
-Moreover, various norms can be computed and selected |dofs| of the vectors can be extracted for :mod:`empirical interpolation <pymor.algorithms.ei>`.
+Moreover, various norms can be computed.
+If selected |dofs| of the vectors need to be extracted for :mod:`empirical interpolation <pymor.algorithms.ei>`, a
-    To act on subsets of vectors of an array, arrays can be |indexed| with an integer, a list of integers or a slice, in each case returning a new
+    |DOFVectorArray| can be used.
+To act on subsets of vectors of an array,
-    |VectorArray| which acts as a modifiable view onto the respective vectors in
-    the original array.
+    arrays can be |indexed| with an integer, a list of integers or a slice, in each case returning a new |VectorArray| which acts as a modifiable view onto the respective vectors in the original array.
 As a convenience, many of Python's math operators are implemented in terms of the interface methods.

     Note that there is not the notion of a single vector in pyMOR.
 The main reason for this design choice is to take advantage of vectorized